PallaviZoting/calculator-behavior/addition.md

  Then I see the "Error" as the result

 Scenario: Identify operation
- Given The calculator is turned on
+ Given The calculator is on
  When I press operator
  Then I am able to identify operation

 Scenario: Converse operation
- Given The calculator is turned on
+ Given The calculator is on
  When I type in "number 1"
  And I press "plus"
  And I type in "number 2"